PROGRAM

 By default, functions and procedures declared and implemented in the library are not available to a programmer who wants to use the library.

-To make functions or procedures from the library available, they must be exported in the exports
+To make functions or procedures from the library available, they must be exported in the exports clause.

-Functions, procedures and other identifiers are exported with the exact names specified in the exports
+Functions, procedures and other identifiers are exported with the exact names specified in the exports clause.

-program, they must first be compiled and assembled, the Mad Assembler-a -hm
+To use libraries in UNIT modules or PROGRAM program, they must first be compiled and assembled, the Mad Assembler-a -hm switch must be active.

-mads.exe library.pas -hm -xi:<Mad_Pascal_path>\base
+mads.exe library.a65 -hm -xi:<Mad_Pascal_path>\base

-files with library source code in the uses
+We cannot place .pas files with library source code in the uses clause.

-To use the identifiers exported in LIBRARY
+To use the identifiers exported in LIBRARY we use the EXTERNAL modifier.

 USES

-clause imports identifiers from unit
+The uses clause imports identifiers from unit modules.

-clause per section, which must appear immediately after the section headers.
+Each Mad-Pascal unit - program, unit, or library - can have a maximum of one uses clause per section, which must appear immediately after the section headers.

 uses crt, sysutils, atari;

-module cannot be in this list, because it is always loaded by the compiler by default.
+The SYSTEM module cannot be in this list, because it is always loaded by the compiler by default.

 The order in which modules appear is important because it determines the order in which they are initialized.

-Modules are initialized in the same order in which they appear in the uses
+Modules are initialized in the same order in which they appear in the uses clause.

-Identifiers are searched for in reverse order, that is, when the compiler looks for an identifier, it looks for it first in the last module in the uses
+Identifiers are searched for in reverse order, that is, when the compiler looks for an identifier, it looks for it first in the last module in the uses clause, then in the penultimate one, and so on.

-This is important when two or more modules in the uses
+This is important when two or more modules in the uses clause declare the same identifier.

 uses graph, vbxe;